-Students are assigned to Saturday School as a disciplinary measure or to serve detentions that are in excess of one hour or, they are unable to serve detentions of less than an hour, during the school week.
-Students who do not serve their detentions the week it was received, will be required to attend Saturday School to serve those detentions.
+Students are assigned by the Director of Student Life to Saturday School as a disciplinary measure or to serve detentions that are in excess of one hour and are unable to serve the detentions during the school week.
 The sessions take place in a classroom from 8 a.m. until 12:00 noon.
 For Saturday School, students will be in study hall and allowed to read or do homework in a classroom.
 The guidelines which govern Saturday School at Cornelia Connelly School, follow:

 - ♦ Attendance is taken at 8:00 a.m.
 Students will not be admitted if they are late. - A student may not leave the classroom without permission from the proctor. - ♦ Students are to work independently and quietly.
 Students must work on school related material only.
 Students must bring all required books with them.
-Locker rooms will not be accessible during Saturday School. - ♦ Students are expected to keep the classroom clean and to leave the desks in order when the session is complete. - In the event of a major emergency such as fire or earthquake, students should follow emergency procedures as stipulated on page 8 in the Student/Parent Hand book. - ♦ If a student does not attend Saturday School, an hour will be added to their time for the following month and they will not be allowed to attend any co-curricular activities until they have served their Saturday School.
+Locker rooms will not be accessible during Saturday School. - Students are expected to keep the classroom clean and to leave the desks in order when the session is complete. - ♦ In the event of a major emergency such as fire or earthquake, students should follow emergency procedures as stipulated on page 8 in the Student/Parent Hand book. - ♦ If a student does not attend Saturday School, an hour will be added to their time for the following month and they will not be allowed to attend any co-curricular activities until they have served their Saturday School.
 A disciplinary referral may be issued.